achow101/BitcointalkAccountPricer/DEVELOPING.md

 ##Testing and Debugging from Ecplise
 1. Click the Debug button and select Super Dev Mode.
 2. Open up a browser and go to the URL that appears in the Development Mode tab at the bottom of Eclipse.

+##Installing on a server
+1. Install Apache tomcat.
+2. Compress the war folder into a zip file named BitcointalkAccountPricer.
+Change the file extension to ".war" -OR-
+2. Copy the war folder to the webapps folder inside the Tomcat Home directory and rename it to BitcointalkAccountPricer.
+3. Start the Tomcat server.
+Everything should now be ready to go.